rsoni2843/assignment_dt/README.md

-# Project Title

-This is a brief description of the project.

 ## Screenshot

-Below is a screenshot illustrating the interface:
+Below is a screenshot output from the code for the given assignment from Dilip Govindaraj from Delightree:

 ![Interface Screenshot](https://i.sstatic.net/kygiL9b8.png)

-This image showcases the main dashboard where users can track their progress in real-time.
+This image showcases each user's total number of posts, comments, likes, and views, grouped by age range.